 Audio / Visual

-Sound is critical for a video monitor to work well as it is the sound of a baby crying that alerts parents to the need to look at the screen for more information.
-None of the WiFi monitors offer the best sound, but the Arlo is slightly better than other high-ranking WiFi video monitors in this review.
-Arlo has a maximum of 93 dB and the sound is always on with no adjustability beyond volume control.
-The overall sound is hollow without a significant range of tones but it still has reasonable clarity so you can tell what is happening in your baby's room.
+Sound is critical for a video monitor to work well, as it is the sound of a baby crying that alerts parents to the need to look at the screen for more information.
+None of the WiFi monitors offer the best sound, but the Arlo is slightly better than other top-ranked video baby monitors in this review.
+Arlo has a maximum of 93 dB, and the sound is always on with no adjustability beyond volume control.
+The overall sound is hollow without a significant range of tones, but it still has reasonable clarity so you can tell what is happening in your baby's room.

-Video quality for the Arlo is pretty good, not as good as some of the WiFi competition.
-However, we suspect most parents will be beyond content with the visual images the Arlo transmits and they are better than all of the dedicated monitors we tested.
-The clarity of the images is good, but the color is slightly off from real life and while not so bad as to change the way things look or give the illusion of a sick baby, it is different.
+The video quality for the Arlo is pretty good, but not as good as some of the WiFi competition.
+However, we suspect most parents will be beyond content with the visual images the Arlo transmits, and they are better than all of the dedicated monitors we tested.
+The clarity of the images is good, but the color is slightly off from real life, and while not so bad as to change the way things look or give the illusion of a sick baby, it is different.

 The night images are also nice with even light and no hot spots and enough clarity to see if the baby's eyes are open or closed.